Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/Bootstrapper.md

   ```

-Note: for CSharp 9.0 it appears you do not need a using statement to ``Caliburn.Micro``.
+Note: due to the chosen namespace, the using statement ``using Caliburn.Micro;`` is not needed.
+In general, you need to include this using statement.

 ### Create the constructor